Everything You Need to Know About Grain-Free Flours

 Grape seed flour is actually produced during the winemaking process.
 And, just like wine, the flour of different grapes yields slightly different texture and flavor.
 However, it is not a substitute for regular flour.
 The purpose of using grape seed flour would be for the health benefits, and not for the typical taste and texture of baked goods.
 You can add it to any baked good or smoothie for a boost of antioxidants and other vitamins and minerals.

 There are two types of flour made from the yuca root (not yucca–as in the cactus).
 Cassava flour is made from the entire root, which is a staple crop for about 800 million people across Africa, Asia, and Latin America.
 It grows year-round in tropical regions, and it’s similar in shape, size, and texture to a sweet potato.
 To make the flour, the roots are plucked, washed, peeled, inspected, dried, and ground into a fine flour.

-People like cassava flour (myself included) because it can be used as a sole substitute for wheat flour in recipes, and it yields almost the same texture in baked goods (I mean, nothing will ever replace bread, but we can try).
+People like cassava flour (see my tortilla recipe) because it can be used as a sole substitute for wheat flour (not 1:1) in recipes, and it yields almost the same texture in baked goods (I mean, nothing will ever replace bread, but we can try).
 It’s high in carbohydrates, has resistant starch (more on that later), and a lower fat and calorie content than other grain-free flours.